-Mathura peda has a specialty of its super soft delicious brown-colored aka lal pedha and it easily melts in the mouth.
+Mathura peda has a speciality of its super soft, delicious brown-colored aka lal pedha and it easily melts in the mouth.
 Basically in the traditional method, khoya is caramelized for a long time for making this dark brown texture.
 However, instead of direct caramelizing khoya, I prepared the khoya from my caramelized milk.
 That method was much more effective as well as an easy & quick procedure.

 As every Shree Krishna Janmashtami, I prepare a special sweet for offering to Lord Krishna.
 So this year, I decided to prepare this Mathura peda recipe to celebrate the festival.
 Thought, that would be a good idea to save money and also a great satisfaction for serving such a pure, healthy, and homemade peda to my deity.
 Though these days covid situation also one more reason to avoid buying sweets from the shops.